News

 6 May 2025

-Asad Aslam, who completed an MSc in Biomedical Engineering in 2016, won the British Council Study UK Alumni award for Business and Innovation.
-They praised his work saying "his innovation will help reduce mortality and currently serves 15,950 preterm babies".
+Asad Aslam, who completed an MSc in Biomedical Engineering at Queen Mary in 2016, has been awarded the British Council Study UK Alumni Award for Business and Innovation.
+The awarding committee commended his work, noting that “his innovation will help reduce mortality, and currently serves 15,950 preterm babies.”

 “We are planning to use solar panels and other energy resources in the rural areas where electricity is a major issue,” says Asad.

 The incubators are produced locally, reducing transport emissions and supporting local industry.
-Unlike a lot of modern tech, the product is easily repaired and upgraded and can be controlled through apps.
+Designed for longevity, the products are easily repaired and upgraded and can be controlled through apps, making them both practical and sustainable.

-Asad credits his time at Queen Mary for inspiring his idea, saying, "the time that I spent studying at Queen Mary changed my perspective and thinking about my life.
-I learnt leadership skills, character building and developed the idea for my startup whilst studying there."
+Asad credits his time at Queen Mary for inspiring him, saying: "The time that I spent studying at Queen Mary changed my perspective and thinking about my life.
+I learnt leadership skills and developed the idea for my start-up whilst studying there."

-We spoke to Asad about his memories of Queen Mary and his career so far, on the Student Stories pages of our website.
+We spoke to Asad about his other memories of Queen Mary and his career so far.

 Contact: | Ayden Wilkes |